-In September 2018, the University Trustees reviewed and approved a five-year capital plan for fiscal years 2019 through 2023 (the "FY19-23 Capital Plan"), including projects already in progress with prior approval of the University Trustees.
+In September 2021, the University Trustees reviewed and approved a five-year capital plan for fiscal years 2022 through 2026 (the "FY22-26 Capital Plan"), including projects already in progress with prior approval of the University Trustees and the University President.
 The University generally has funded its capital plans through a combination of funds received from University operations, bonds issued by UMBA, bonds issued by the Massachusetts Development Finance Agency ("MDFA"), Commonwealth appropriations and private fund raising.